danneu/koa-bouncer/README.md

 #### .optional()

-If val is `undefined` at this point, then skip over the rest of the methods.
+If val is `undefined` or if it an empty string (after being trimmed) at this point, then skip over the rest of the methods.

 This is so that you can validate a val only if user provided one.